zjunlp/EasyEdit/README.md

 </details>

-# Use EasyEdit in KnowEdit
+# Use EasyEdit with KnowEdit
 ## Dataset

 KnowEdit is a benchmark dataset of knowledge editing for LLMs.
 You can easily obtain KnowEdit from HuggingFace, HuggingFace, and ModelScope.